shantel-martinez/shantel-martinez.github.io/research.md

 # Research <a id="top"></a>

-Shantel’s research career, so far, has been trying to identify genetics contributing the preharvest sprouting tolerance in wheat.
-Her PhD work was looking at Pacific Northwest wheat germplasm, whereas her post-doctoral studies are looking at Northeast germplasm.
+Shantel’s research career, so far, has been trying to identify genes contributing the preharvest sprouting tolerance in wheat.
+Her PhD work was looking at Pacific Northwest grown wheat, whereas her post-doctoral studies are looking at Northeast grown wheat.

 ---------